zaibamesri4-oss/AI-ML-Internship/README.md

 - Pandas

 ## Learning Outcome
 Learned how to clean and prepare datasets for data analysis and machine learning by handling missing values, removing duplicates, and exploring statistical information.
+Day 6 – Data Visualization with Python

+Overview

+Completed Day 6 of the internship by learning the basics of Data Visualization using Python and Matplotlib.

+Topics Covered

+- Line Chart
+- Bar Chart
+- Pie Chart
+- Histogram
+- Scatter Plot
+- Chart Customization (Title, Labels, Legend, Grid)

+Outcome

+Learned how to create different types of charts to visualize data effectively and improve data analysis skills.

+#Python #Matplotlib #DataVisualization #Internship #Day6